leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

   - The most painful feeling is to be socially ostracised, whether that's through technology or other means
     - It's why people trying to leave any sect experience so much pain, spite, tribal exclusion
-  - Elements of truth in the [Asch conformity](https://en.wikipedia.org/wiki/Asch_conformity_experiments Asch"), [Milgram Shock](https://www.simplypsychology.org/milgram.html "Milgram"), [Zimbardo prison](https://www.simplypsychology.org/zimbardo.html "Zimbardo") experiments, though some results are being questioned
+  - Elements of truth in the [Asch conformity](https://en.wikipedia.org/wiki/Asch_conformity_experiments "Asch"), [Milgram Shock](https://www.simplypsychology.org/milgram.html "Milgram"), [Zimbardo prison](https://www.simplypsychology.org/zimbardo.html "Zimbardo") experiments, though some results are being questioned
     - These experiments show that due to social pressure, many people will feel it's not worth pursuing truth, and would rather have the comfort of being accepeted
     - Having an ally helps.
 You need to not be the only lunatic
     - If you can get just one person's support it'll lead to great things.